Waco, Texas Population 2020

 Waco Population Growth

 At the time of almost every census, Waco has shown growth in its population.
-The city’s population grew to over 50,000 at the time of the 1930 census, then grew to over 100,000 in 1990.
-The city’s population has continued to grow at a slow but steady rate over the last two censuses taken during 2000 and 2010.
+The city’s population grew to over 50,000 at the time of the 1930 census, then increased to over 100,000 in 1990.
+The city’s population has continued to grow at a slow but steady rate over the last two polls taken during 2000 and 2010.
 Recent estimates show that the population has grown over 7% since the last census, and Waco is heading toward 150,000 residents.
-Based on past trends, the city will not doubt hit its next milestone in the years ahead.
+Based on past trends, the city will no doubt hit its next milestone in the years ahead.